 A few Mac OS X applications require an active version of Helvetica.
-The most common symptom when Helvetica is missing is that the application does not display windows or type does not display correctly.
+The most common symptom that indicates Helvetica is missing is an application that does not display windows or type that does not display correctly.
 Corrupt fonts can also cause incorrect type display.
 (See Appendix A, "Additional Resources," for more information on this topic.)

-If you regularly use any applications that require Helvetica: As soon as you remove Helvetica from the system, be sure to install another version of Helvetica with your font manager of choice.
-It doesn't matter which font format you use-TrueType, OpenType, or PostScript-as long as one version of Helvetica is present.
+If you regularly use any applications that require Helvetica, be sure to follow this tip: As soon as you remove Helvetica from the system, install another version of Helvetica with your font manager of choice.
+The font format you use-TrueType, OpenType, or PostScript-doesn't matter, as long as one version of Helvetica is present.